wileyyugioh/wileyyugioh.github.io/all/_posts/2019-07-01-alt-hero-probability.md

 It kinda sounds like the [coupon collector's problem](https://en.wikipedia.org/wiki/Coupon_collector%27s_problem), but not quite.

-To solve this problem, let's write every single possibility when opening N cards.
+To solve this problem, let's write down every single possibility when opening N cards.

 - Don't pull A and Don't pull B (Neither A nor B are pulled)
 - Pull A and Don't pull B (At least one copy of A is pulled, but none of B are pulled)